 Significant among the scores are research-oriented editions such as collected works of individual composers, historical sets ("monumenta"), and facsimiles of music manuscripts and early editions.
 Scores for study or performance comprise full or miniature scores as well as sets of parts, the latter for chamber music only.
 Performance materials for large instrumental ensembles and choruses are held by the Department of Music.

 The Emory General Libraries-Woodruff Library, Heilbrun Library, and the J. S. Guy Chemistry Library-provide the Emory community access to a wide array of electronic materials.
-Books and journals available in electronic form appear in the discoverE catalog with the web address, and the user can link to them from the DiscoverE screen.
+Books and journals available in electronic form appear in discoverE with the web address, and the user can link to them from the DiscoverE screen.
 Literature indexes appear in DiscoverE and can also be identified through the Database Locator.

 Emory faculty, students and staff can listen to over 30,000 CDs online through the Naxos Music Library.
 Music from Naxos and over 100 other CD labels is available via audio streaming.
 Western classical music, jazz, world music, and other genres are included.
 CD notes are provided for titles with an “About this recording” link.